ahmetmujde/ahmetmujde/README.md

 I'm Ahmet from Turkey, and I'm computer programer.
 I really like software and of course programing languages, my best software language java because it's have good configuration.
 I will always learn new some things for software 🧑‍💻

-Skills: JAVA / Spring Boot / SQL / My Sql
+Skills: Java / Spring Boot / Sql / Oop / Solid / Rest
 - 🌱 I’m learning Java Spring Boot